Dipankershaha/Ecommerce/README.md

 # Ecommerce
-This is Ecommerce website is built using React and Django The feature included in this projects are:
+This is Ecommerce website is built using React and Django.
+The features included in this projects are:

   1. User Profile with Orders